ejxqy/Tech-Notes/README.md

 # Tech-Notes

-This is "Tech Notes" about the problems meet in daily life.
+This is "Tech Notes" about the problems meeting in daily life.

 2017-8-24